Mljet

 Animation

 Where is Mljet?
 Mljet is Croatia’s southernmost island, off Dubrovnik.
-Together with the islands of Vis and Lastovo, it forms the Adriatic Blue Corridor, one of the last remaining paradisiacal oases of biodiversity in the Mediterranean, and the region with the most crystal-clear waters in the world, according to the famous oceanographer Jacques-Yves Cousteau.
+It constitutes with the islands of Vis and Lastovo , the Adriatic Blue Corridor, one of the last remaining paradisiacal oases of biodiversity in the Mediterranean and the region with the most crystalline waters in the world according to the famous oceanographer Jacques-Yves Cousteau.

 How to get to Mljet?
 Mljet can be reached from the ports of Dubrovnik and Trstenik in 1h20.

 How to travel on the island ?
 With its very steep relief and all in length, one moves by scooter or by car.
 To cross the island from north to south (1h), just follow the unique panoramic road which overlooks a perfectly jagged coastline with small doll’s bays below.
 Some rental companies are at the ports of Sobra and Polace.
-In the national park, you can get around on foot or by bike (rental companies at the park entrance).
+In the national park, you can get around on foot or by bicycle (hirers at the entrance to the park).

 Where to sleep and eat?
 There is no main village on the island but various small residential hamlets.
 The entertainment is thus concentrated in the bays of Pomena, Prozurska Luka and Okuklje where you can eat as well as find apartments to rent.
 There are also 2 hotels on the island (theHotel Odisej and the Pine Tree) and a supermarket.

-The book to pack in your suitcase?
+The book to take in your suitcase?
 The Walnut Palace by Miljenko Jergovic.

-The song to include in your playlist?
+The song to include in his playlist?
 I wish I knew how it would feel to be free by Nina Simone.

 And above all, where to drink your Spritz?
-At the end of the day, our favourite spot is the Konoba Herc in Pomena, where you can enjoy the sunset from the comfort of your sofa.
+At the end of the day, our favourite spot is the Konoba Herc in Pomena

-And above all, where to drink your Spritz?
-At the end of the day, our favourite spot is the Konoba Herc in Pomena, where you can enjoy the sunset from the comfort of your sofa.
+And especially where to drink your Spritz?
+At the end of the day, our favorite spot is the Konoba Herc in Pomena to savor the sunset comfortably curled up in the sofas.

 If I had known, …

 I would have re-trained myself in driving the scooter.
-The slopes towards the bays are quite steep, and at night some playful roadside goats gave us quite a scare.
+The slopes towards the bays are quite dizzying and at night, some playful roadside goats gave us more of a fright.

 I absolutely would have tried a dish “ under the Peka/ ispod peke ”, the pinnacle of cooking over a real fire and Dalmatian tradition (via a heavy bell and a cast iron lid).
 This method gives dishes an incredible juicy flavor and a rich aromatic smell that will leave you speechless and will certainly be remembered for a long time.
 Cooking this type of meal can take 2 to 4 hours, so reservations are essential.